Controllers generate parameter value changes,

 Rather, a fixed-rate control signal is generated internally from a menu of

-simple input signals: Random
+simple input signals: Random, Random Walk, Perlin and Sine.
+Also

 because the input signals are limited and well-defined CCGenerator doesn't